Understanding the Research-Practice Gap in Visualization Design Guidelines: Guideline and Empirical Study Alignment

 \subsection{Analyzing Process}

 \paragraph{Design guideline content analysis} To facilitate content analysis~\cite{potter1999rethinking} of the guidelines, two junior researchers compiled short descriptions from guideline articles into a spreadsheet.
 A lead researcher initially reviewed these descriptions and, when necessary, consulted the source articles.
 This process was to establish initial codes and code values, including chart types, data types, task types, and chart elements.
-The researcher drew upon established frameworks and vocabularies within the visualization community for guidance~\cite{munzner2014visualization,brehmer2013multi,datatoviz,schwabish2021better,flowingdata}.
 The two junior researchers then independently coded the data using the initial codebook.
 They expanded it as necessary, adding new codes related to purpose, problem, approach, and specific features like color, animation, 3D, and interaction, consulting with the lead researcher to resolve any questions or conflicts in coding.
 Lastly, the lead researcher thoroughly reviewed the final codes.

 \paragraph{Empirical study content analysis} We derived the one-sentence purpose of each study out of its abstract using GPT4 to facilitate the following alignment process.
 We initially attempted to codify aspects such as chart types and experiment methods.
 However, given the comprehensive empirical study landscape already explored in recent studies~\cite{kosara2016empire,zeng2023review,quadri2021survey}, we ultimately decided not to perform a detailed codification of the empirical studies.
 This approach allowed us to maintain a high-level analysis that aligns with our study's strategic objectives, ensuring a focused and manageable research endeavor.
 Nonetheless, exploring finer-grained, code-level alignment in future work beyond our current entity-level alignment would be beneficial.